substrate-system/esm/README.md

 ## Example

 > [!NOTE]
-> This would be for a script built a "global name" of `test`,
+> This would be for a script built with a "global name" of `test`,
 > e.g. `--global-name=test`.
 The name you access on `globalThis` depends on your
 > build process.